 LESLIE: Catherine in Rhode Island is on the line with a leaky roof.
-Tell us about the problem, Catherine.
+Tell us about this leaking ceiling crack, Catherine.

 CATHERINE: I have a small hole in the ceiling, in the corner of the back end of the house.
 And I was just wondering if when I go to have it replaced, how much of the plaster they’re going to have to take down.

 TOM: So you say it’s a small hole.
 So this is a hole that was caused by water damage?

 CATHERINE: Yes.
 It’s coming from the roof.
 I’m going to have to have a new roof, also.

 TOM: How old is the roof that you have now?

 CATHERINE: The roof is about 20 years old.

 TOM: OK.
 Well, it might be at the end of a normal life cycle.

 In terms of that ceiling space, you don’t have to take a lot down.
 How big is the hole that you have right now?